Linda Hui Shi

 Biography

 Linda Hui Shi is an Associate Professor of Marketing and International Business at the Peter B. Gustavson School of Business, University of Victoria.
-Her research examines global marketing strategy, international entrepreneurship, and institutional dynamics in emerging markets, with a particular focus on how firms build and deploy strategic capabilities across borders.
-Her work advances understanding of global account management, international entrepreneurial opportunity recognition, and multinational customer relationship strategies.
+Her research focuses on how firms navigate global markets and institutional complexity, particularly through strategic capability building, non-market strategies, digital transformation, global account management and multicultural consumer dynamics.

-A second stream of her research investigates multicultural consumer behavior, including luxury consumption, counterfeit markets, and identity-driven consumption among bicultural and immigrant consumers.
+A second stream of her research investigates multicultural consumer behaviour, including luxury consumption, counterfeit markets, and identity-driven consumption among bicultural and immigrant consumers.
 Her recent work also explores digital transformation, ESG performance, and corporate philanthropy in emerging market institutional environments.

 Professor Shi has published in leading international business and marketing journals, including the Journal of International Business Studies and the Journal of World Business, as well as the Journal of International Marketing, International Business Review, International Marketing Review, European Journal of Marketing, Management International Review, and the Journal of Business Research, among others.